-Dallas Cowboys Rookie Jourdan Lewis To Face Trial For Domestic Violence
+Dallas Cowboys Rookie, Jourdan Lewis, To Face Trial For Domestic Violence

 Jourdan Lewis, a rookie defensive back for the Dallas Cowboys, will stand trial next week for a charge of domestic violence.
-Lewis stands accused of grabbing a woman who was then his girlfriend by the neck as he attempted to leave their apartment, according to police reports.
+Lewis stands accused of grabbing a woman, who was his then-girlfriend, by the neck as he attempted to leave their apartment, according to police reports.

 A former Michigan cornerback, Lewis and his attorney appeared in a pretrial hearing early Thursday morning, according to ESPN, signaling his intent to fight the charges in court.
 He was previously charged with a misdemeanor in March, following the alleged incident.

 “We hope the trial’s over with on Tuesday,” said John Shea, Lewis’ attorney, reports Detroit News.
-“Some cases have to be tried, and this is one of them,” he went on to say.
+“Some cases have to be tried, and this is one of them.”

 Lewis is accused of dragging his girlfriend across the floor after grabbing her by the neck in their shared apartment.
 The woman reported being held on the floor for about three seconds before Lewis left the residence.